Install a release candidate#

 To install release candidate packages:

-Use the standard install instructions for your operating system.
+Use the standard minor install instructions for your operating system.
 See Manual install directions by operating system.

 Install using bootstrap#